DajanaKamila/BasketSplitter/README.md

 ## Installation
 To install BasketSplitter:
 1. Download the BasketSplitter.jar file from the repository.
-2. Place the basket-splitter-0.0.1-SNAPSHOT.jar file in your project directory.
+2. Place the basket-splitter-Dajana_Dominiak_Java_Krakow-jar-with-dependencies.jar file in your project directory.
 3. Add the jar file to your project's classpath.

 ## Configuration